sealsterr/EcoMaros_CanSat/README.md

 - **Analyze air quality parameters** by measuring pollutants such as CO, CO₂, NO₂, and VOC levels.
 - **Monitor altitude-based variations** in air quality and correlate with temperature/pressure.
 - **Evaluate sensor efficiency** and compare with standardized environmental datasets.
+- **Capture high-resolution video footage** during descent using an onboard camera, providing visual data to complement sensor readings and assist in post-mission analysis.

 ## 🛰️ Technical Summary